 The Confined Space Awareness Training safety courses from Safety First Training are OHSA based programs that teach overall confined space awareness, identify existing and potential confined space hazards, methods to control and eliminate hazards, worker responsibilities, confined space classification, entry planning and authorization and emergency and rescue procedures.
 Working in confined spaces can be an everyday function in many workplaces but are very dangerous unless proper procedures are followed.
 Employers must properly identify these spaces and ensure that proper safety training and entry/exit plans are in place for all workers.
 Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, Kitchener, Waterloo, Cambridge.

 Note – we do not provide public sessions for individuals

-Want to take an Online Confined Space Awareness Training course instead?View Online Course
+Want to take the Online Confined Space Awareness Training course instead?View Online Course

 Confined Space Awareness Training Course

 • Responsibilities of the workers, supervisors and employers

 • Lockout Tagout devices and procedures